Polar Jet Stream Fluctuations in an Energy Balance Model: Solution Methodology For The Initial Boundary Value Problem

-The gradient of the surface temperature, $T_s$, reported in Figures \ref{fig:subfigures} - \ref{fig:subfigures2} has been evaluated with the software package (\textit{numpy.gradient})\cite{grad}.
+The temperature gradients reported in Figures \ref{sumfigures}, \ref{sumfigures2}, and \ref{sumfigures3} have been evaluated with the software package (\textit{numpy.gradient})\cite{grad}.
 This routine computes the gradient using second order accurate central differences in the interior points and either first or second order accurate one-side differences at the boundaries.